 Is there an alternative to Sundays or anything happening during the week?

 Woodside wants folks to feel comfortable and welcome, so we asked Wildroot Coffee to provide coffee on us, free to the community.
-You can find Chris and the others in our chapel (accessible from the main lobby or from a separate west entrance).
+Shortly, you'll be able to find Chris and the others in our worship space.
 Besides great coffee and a beautiful and peaceful space, there's also free wifi.
 Come and have a cup, hang-out, be yourself.
 If the sign is out, we're open.

 What accommodations can you make

 - For those with mobility challenges, we have ramp access to the main floor.
 We also have accessible parking.
 We regret there is no wheelchair-accessible restroom in this temporary worship home.